StatPhysBio/hermes/README.md

 ```
 @article{Visani2024.07.09.602403,
-	abstract = {Predicting the stability and fitness effects of amino-acid mutations in proteins is a cornerstone of biological discovery and engineering.
-Various experimental techniques have been developed to measure mutational effects, providing us with extensive datasets across a diverse range of proteins.
-By training on these data, machine learning approaches have advanced significantly in predicting mutational effects.
-Here, we introduce HERMES, a 3D rotationally equivariant structure-based neural network model for mutation effect prediction.
-Pre-trained to predict amino-acid propensities from their surrounding 3D structure atomic environments, HERMES can be efficiently fine-tuned to predict mutational effects, thanks to its symmetry-aware parameterization of the output space.
-Benchmarking against other models demonstrates that HERMES often outperforms or matches their performance in predicting mutation effects on stability, binding, and fitness, using either computationally or experimentally resolved protein structures.
-HERMES offers a versatile suit of tools for evaluating mutation effects and can be easily fine-tuned for specific predictive objectives using our open-source code.Competing Interest StatementThe authors have declared no competing interest.},
 	author = {Visani, Gian Marco and Pun, Michael N. and Galvin, William and Daniel, Eric and Borisiak, Kevin and Wagura, Utheri and Nourmohammad, Armita},
 	doi = {10.1101/2024.07.09.602403},
 	elocation-id = {2024.07.09.602403},